borjapetit/fortran_toolkit/index.md

 <a name="inicio"></a>

-This Fortran code provides a list of functions and subroutines that I typically use in my research, which can be classified in four categories:
+This Fortran code provides a list of functions and subroutines that I typically use in my research, which can be classified in 4 categories:

 - General purpose
 - Statistics